Certificate of Continuing Regulatory EducationTM

 Are you a lifelong learner in the challenging field of public utility regulation?
 Effective regulation depends on informed regulators.
-Your commitment to professional development will now earn you a Certificate of Continuing Regulatory Education (CCRE) from the Institute of Public Utilities at Michigan State University.
-The CCRE is endorsed by the National Association of Regulatory Utility Commissioners (NARUC) and is available exclusively and free of charge to public-sector employees and personnel of nonprofit organizations.
+Your commitment to professional development will now earn you a Certificate of Continuing Regulatory Education (CCRE) from the Institute of Public Utilities at Michigan State University (IPU-MSU).
+The CCRE is available exclusively from IPU-MSU and free of charge to program attendees.

 The Certificate provides tangible evidence of your educational efforts.
 What’s more, a certificate demonstrates to current and prospective employers a high level of education in interdisciplinary principles and practices of economic regulation.

-The CCRE program incorporates some of the most popular educational programs currently offered by IPU, including the Annual Regulatory Studies Program (affectionately known as “Camp NARUC”), the Advanced Regulatory Studies Program, the Grid School, and the NARUC Utility Rate School.
+The CCRE program incorporates some of the most popular educational programs currently offered by IPU, including the Annual Regulatory Studies Program, the Advanced Regulatory Studies Program, and more.
 For more experienced regulatory practitioners, academic coursework, instructional, and research opportunities are available for credit toward additional certificate levels.

 There is no cost to enroll in the CCRE program beyond regular program fees and no formal testing requirements.
 Simply register for an IPU educational course and you are automatically enrolled!
 Credit also will be granted for select programs provided by other universities and professional organizations.
-NARUC sponsored or endorsed educational programs are CCRE eligible.
 Many of the programs you already attend count toward completion of the certificate.
-Applicants may receive CCRE-eligible credit for having attended IPU and other eligible programs as far back as 2008.
+Applicants may receive CCRE-eligible credit for having attended IPU and other eligible programs in the past.

 Public utility regulation is an intellectually demanding and transdisciplinary field of practice, for which applied post-graduate education, professional development, and networking with peers are regarded as essential.
 Effective regulation relies on technical and analytical skills, as well as an understanding of structural dynamics and contemporary issues.